 Bernard has spoken to corporate audiences across New Zealand, South East Asia, China, India, South Africa, South America, Central America, throughout the US and Canada, and also throughout Western Europe including London.

-Bernard has spoken at breakfasts, lunches and dinners, at boardroom briefings and at senior managment reteats.
-He has delivered the keynote adddress at conferences in front of 3,000 delegates.
+Bernard has spoken at breakfasts, lunches and dinners, at boardroom briefings and at senior management retreats.
+He has delivered the keynote address at conferences in front of 3,000 delegates.

 He has presented to foreign language audiences through translators and to audiences in other cities and countries via satellite hook ups.